Thomas is depicted as the youngest disciple.

 Jesus provides the pathway for the re-emergence of the spiritual man.
 This re-emergence becomes the daily walk, sowing good seeds, good deeds, and speaking and moving in the spirit.
 Jesus points to the pathway of what you will be.
 Thus, Jesus knew the implications should this awakening dawn upon the individual.
 He points to the Way, the future of your soul if you will, as each begins to walk with Him in this journey.
 When the lion is a scourge, a killer, and a consumer of souls, and if we observe man as spirit-man consuming this scourge of character (the lion, the beast), we see the direction Jesus indicates.

-Matthew 13:47 “Again, the kingdom of heaven is like a net which was thrown into the sea and gathered fish of every kind: (48) when it was full, men drew it ashore and sat down and sorted the good into vessels but threw away the bad.”
+Matthew 13.47: “Again, the kingdom of heaven is like a net which was thrown into the sea and gathered fish of every kind: (48) when it was full, men drew it ashore and sat down and sorted the good into vessels but threw away the bad.”

 In Thomas, the phrase “full of small fish” would indicate a lesser understanding or understanding of no real value.
-The kingdom of heaven referred to is within, and each should sort the good, but throw the bad away.
+The kingdom of heaven is within, and each should sort the good but throw the bad away.
 In this case, it would not be hard for anyone to choose the larger fish, assuming the person had any sense, for that is the fish with value.
 Jesus also emphasizes making sound spiritual decisions and choices when he says, “Whoever has ears to hear, let him hear.”
-This is another way of saying that the wise choice should be obvious.
+This statement is another way of saying that the wise choice should be obvious.

 In Matthew, the scripture we see is a slightly different kind of sorting: there is more than one good fish, but the rest are deemed too small, so they are thrown back.
-This could relate to many good understandings gathered for the soul, but just like the fisherman, a person has to develop wisdom in which fish to throw out and which to keep.
+This image could relate to many good understandings gathered for the soul, but just like the fisherman, a person has to develop wisdom in which fish to throw out and which to keep.
 It lends itself to order and wisdom or order of importance.
 Within greater revelation, there are usually many detailed understandings revealed.
 Jesus points to the greater revelation.

 (Th.
 9) Jesus said, “Now the sower went out, took a handful (of seeds), and scattered them.
 Some fell on the road; the birds came and gathered them up.
 Others fell on the rock, did not take root in the soil, and did not produce ears.
-And others fell on thorns; they choked the seeds and worms ate them.
+And others fell on thorns; they choked the seeds, and worms ate them.
 And others fell on the good soil and it produced good fruit: it bore sixty per measure and a hundred and twenty per measure.”*

 *Matthew 13.3-9; Mark 4.9; Luke 8.8; Law of Unconscious Growth